 Check out what makes South Beach and Keto Dieting similar, and learn what the main differences are:

-Keto Dieting is very much like maintaining Phase 1 of the South Beach Diet, which is low in carbs and added sugar.
-On Phase 1 of South Beach and Keto, you’ll also avoid eating fruit, starchy vegetables and whole grains, which contain substantial amounts of carbs.
-Even though fruits, veggies and whole grains are certainly healthy foods and provide us with a variety of vitamins and minerals, the idea of Phase 1 is to “reboot” your body, ridding its dependence on carbs for energy and helping your body get into a more efficient fat burning metabolic state.
+Both the Keto Diet and South Beach Diet are higher in fat and low in carbs and added sugar.
+During the first week of the South Beach and Keto, you’ll also avoid eating fruit, starchy vegetables and whole grains, which contain substantial amounts of carbs.
+Even though fruits, veggies and whole grains are certainly healthy foods and provide us with a variety of vitamins and minerals, the idea of week one is to “reboot” your body, ridding its dependence on carbs for energy and helping your body get into a more efficient fat burning metabolic state.

 When you’re following South Beach and Keto and very few carbs are eaten, the body pulls glucose (fuel) from the liver and temporarily breaks down muscle to release it.
 When your body uses up all of its stored glucose and you are no longer consuming large amounts of carbs, insulin blood levels decrease and fat is used as fuel.
 The liver then produces ketone bodies from fat (which can be used in the absence of glucose).
 This process is called ketosis.
 “A strict Keto Diet will alter carbohydrate levels to ensure nutritional ketosis,” says Registered Dietitian Courtney McCormick.
 The total amount of carbs allowable each day on the Keto Diet to maintain the state of ketosis will vary from person to person, with most experts stating a range between 20 – 50 grams of carbs per day as ideal.
 People following a strict Keto Diet will monitor their ketone levels through urine testing strips, to ensure they body is in a state of ketosis.

 Most Keto Diets require you consume fewer than 50 grams of net carbs per day (some say 20 grams or lower).
-The South Beach Diet Keto-Friendly plan is designed to allow up to 40 grams of net carbs in Phase 1 and up to 50 grams of net carbs during Phase 2.
+The South Beach Diet Keto-Friendly plan is designed to allow up 50 grams of net carbs each day.
 “We are not guaranteeing nutritional ketosis or requiring you to test your urine or blood for ketones every day,” says McCormick.
 “The South Beach Diet Keto-Friendly plan was designed to follow the principles of a low carb, ketogenic diet, based on the best available scientific evidence to date.”
 By following the overall low carb, keto-friendly approach, you may still gain many of the weight loss benefits of the ketogenic dietary pattern without necessarily needing to be in a true state of nutritional ketosis.

 Finally, because the Keto Diet places such emphasis on low net carbs, McCormick says it’s difficult to maintain long-term.
 “The South Beach Diet allows for flexibility to still enjoy healthier complex carbs from time to time in order to be flexible to fit your lifestyle,” says McCormick.

-Take a look at the breakdown of our Keto-Friendly Phase 1 to better understand our South Beach keto-friendly approach:
+Take a look at the breakdown of our Keto-Friendly Weight Loss Phase to better understand our South Beach keto-friendly approach: